 While on assignment, they are supported on a daily basis by a practice manager, as well as by an expert in the region in which the assignment is being carried out.

-In this way, Delville Management offers a targeted targeted approach that reconciles sector expertise and proximity2 essential criteria for effectively meeting the transformation and management challenges of our clients.
+This way, Delville Management offers a targeted approach that reconciles sector expertise and proximity, 2 essential criteria for effectively meeting the transformation and management challenges of our clients.

-Support at Delville Management also includes follow-up mission.
-You are supervised by a Director of Mission Manager who establishes a tripartite framework and ensures follow-up, often on a monthly basis.
+Support at Delville Management also includes mission follow-up.
+You are supervised by a Mission Director who establishes a tripartite framework and ensures follow-up, often on a monthly basis.
 This tripartite approach includes the customer, the manager, and the Director of Missionallowing for and dynamic adjustment of the mission's objectives. objectives.